apache/mxnet/docs/tutorials/gluon/mnist.md

 As a better behaved proxy for inaccuracy, the [softmax cross-entropy loss](https://mxnet.incubator.apache.org/api/python/gluon/loss.html#mxnet.gluon.loss.SoftmaxCrossEntropyLoss) is a popular choice.
 It has the essential property of being minimal for the correct prediction, but at the same time, it is everywhere differentiable with nonzero gradient.
 The [accuracy](https://mxnet.incubator.apache.org/api/python/metric/metric.html#mxnet.metric.Accuracy) metric is still useful for monitoring the training progress, since it is more intuitively interpretable than a loss value.

+**Note:** `SoftmaxCrossEntropyLoss` combines the softmax activation and the cross entropy loss function in one layer, therefore the last layer in our network has no activation function.

 ```python
 metric = mx.metric.Accuracy()